 Rheumatic fever is caused by certain strains of streptococcal bacteria.
 A strep throat infection that isn't properly treated can trigger rheumatic fever.
 Rheumatic fever can damage heart muscle and heart valves.
 Not all people who have rheumatic fever develop rheumatic heart disease.

+Rheumatic fever is rare in Canada, the United States, and western Europe.
+But it was fairly common until the 1950s.
 Widespread use of antibiotics to treat strep throat has greatly lowered the number of new cases of rheumatic fever.

-cases occur in developing countries, particularly Africa and southeast Asia.
+Today, most rheumatic fever cases occur in developing countries, particularly Africa and southeast Asia.

-years after a case of rheumatic fever for a valve problem to develop.
+Some people may develop a heart valve disease after having rheumatic fever as a child.
+It might take a few years to 20 years or more after a case of rheumatic fever for a valve problem to develop.